flutter/website/src/content/get-started/fwe/user-input.md

 > <i class="material-symbols" aria-hidden="true">star</i> **Checkpoint**:
 > Complete this tutorial on how to [implement swipe to dismiss][] using the dismissable widget.

-### [pkg: `flutter_slidable`][]
-A list item with directional slide actions that can be dismissed.

-> <i class="material-symbols" aria-hidden="true">slideshow</i> **Video**:
-> [flutter_slidable (Package of the Week)][]

 <br>

 <i class="material-symbols" aria-hidden="true">menu_book</i> **API Docs:** [`Dismissible`][] • [pkg: `flutter_slidable`][]

-## More Material Widgets
+## Looking for more widgets?

-These were just a select few of the most common Material widgets that can be used for handling user input in your Flutter app.
-See the [Material Widget Library] or [Material Library API docs][] to see all of the other widgets.
+This page features just a select few of the  common Material widgets that can be used for handling user input in your Flutter app.
+See the [Material Widget Library] and [Material Library API docs][] for all of the other widgets.

 > <i class="material-symbols" aria-hidden="true">flutter</i> **Demo**:
-> Check out Flutter's [Material 3 Demo][] for a curated sample of user input widgets available in the Material library.
+> See Flutter's [Material 3 Demo][] for a curated sample of user input widgets available in the Material library.

+If the Material and Cupertino Libraries don't have a widget that does what you need, check out pub.dev for a collection of Flutter & Dart community owned and maintained packages.
+For example, [pkg: `flutter_slidable`][] provides a `Slidable` widget that is a fancier `Dismissible` widget that you read about in the previous section.

+> <i class="material-symbols" aria-hidden="true">slideshow</i> **Video**:
+> [flutter_slidable (Package of the Week)][]

 [Material Widget Library]: /ui/widgets/material
 [Material Library API docs]: {{site.api}}/flutter/material/material-library.html

 ## Adding interactivity with GestureDetector

-Can't find a widget that fits the user interaction that you're looking for?
+Scoured the widget libraries, pub.dev, and still can't find a widget that fits the user interaction that you're looking for?
 You can build your own custom widget and add interactivity using `GestureDetector`.

 > <i class="material-symbols" aria-hidden="true">star</i> **Checkpoint**:
 > Use this recipe as a starting point to create your own _custom_ button widget that can [handle taps][].